bigalv69/modules/doc/source/module.rst

   time with :instopt:`--prefix` or :instopt:`--etcdir` options.
 The value of this option cannot be altered.

- .. mconfig:: source_cache

-  Cache content of files evaluated in modulefile through :manpage:`source(n)` Tcl command.

-  Default value is ``0``.
-It can be changed at installation time with :instopt:`--enable-source-cache` option.
-The :envvar:`MODULES_SOURCE_CACHE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
-See :envvar:`MODULES_SOURCE_CACHE` description for details.

-  .. only:: html

-     .. versionadded:: 5.4

- .. mconfig:: sticky_purge

-  Error behavior when unloading sticky or super-sticky module during a module :subcmd:`purge`.

-  Raise an ``error`` (default) or emit a ``warning`` or be ``silent``.
-It can be changed at installation time with :instopt:`--with-sticky-purge` option.
-  The :envvar:`MODULES_STICKY_PURGE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
-See :envvar:`MODULES_STICKY_PURGE` description for details.

-  .. only:: html

-     .. versionadded:: 5.4

  .. mconfig:: tag_abbrev

   Abbreviations to use to report module tags.